Haaretz/dfp/README.md

 * `npm run build` - Build task that generate a minified and non-minified script
 * `npm run eslint:source` - Lint the source
-* `npm run eslint:common` - Lint the unit tests shared by Karma and Mocha
-* `npm run eslint:server` - Lint the unit tests for server
-* `npm run eslint:browser` - Lint the unit tests for browser
+* `npm run eslint:specs` - Lint the unit tests
 * `npm run eslint:fix` - ESLint will try to fix as many issues as possible in your source files
 * `npm run clean` - Remove the coverage report and the *dist* folder
-* `npm run test` - Runs unit tests for both server and the browser
-* `npm run test:browser` - Runs the unit tests for browser / client
-* `npm run test:server` - Runs the unit tests on the server
+* `npm run test` - Runs the unit tests
-* `npm run watch:server` - Run all unit tests for server & watch files for changes
-* `npm run watch:browser` - Run all unit tests for browser & watch files for changes
+* `npm run watch` - Run all unit tests & watch files for changes
 * `npm run packages` - List installed packages
 * `npm run package:purge` - Remove all dependencies
 * `npm run package:reinstall` - Reinstall all dependencies